Claiming a Foster Child on Your Taxes

 A Note on the Adoption Tax Credit:

 The Adoption Tax Credit is a valuable credit, currently worth over $13,000 available to families who adopt a child.
+In 2023 the Federal Adoption Tax credit is $14890.
 Although families have to document out of pocket expenses to get the credit when they adopt privately, this is not the case for special needs adoptions.
 All children who receive some post-adoption subsidy (whether it is only health insurance or health insurance and a financial stipend) are considered “special needs” for tax purposes.
 This means that families of all children adopted through foster care – as long as they are eligible to maintain their MassHealth coverage post-adoption – are eligible to receive the entirety of the adoption tax credit without documenting any adoption expenses.
 The amount a family is able to claim in any given tax year will depend on their income and the amount of tax liability they may have, as well as other tax credits available to them.
+Although it is unusual, some families who adopt from foster care have adoption expenses if they needed to hire a private attorney.
+In these cases, families still claim the full Federal Adoption Tax Credit as for any other foster to adopt ‘special needs’ adoption, however they may also be eligible for a state adoption credit as well.

 Leave a Comment